microsoft/surface-duo-compose-samples/README.md

 Code samples showing how to use Jetpack Compose to achieve dual-screen user interface patterns.

-> [!TIP]
-> When importing the code samples into Android Studio, use the **ComposeSamples** folder as the base directory of the project.
-> This lets you access and run all of the samples from within the same project.

 ## Social links

 - [video: TwoPaneLayout Compose library Twitch](https://www.twitch.tv/videos/1088662335)